A Different Flesh: Trapping Run

 1812: Henry Quick, a trapper in the Rocky Mountains, is wounded by a bear and is nursed back to health by sims in exchange for making tools such as cups and bows and arrows.
 While there, he ends up involuntarily impregnating one of the sims, resulting in a Sim-Human hybrid.
 However, his interference in a challenge to the leadership of the sim tribe, resulting in a fatality, forces Quick to leave.
-His time among the sims makes him far more sympathetic to them, leading him to establish the sim's rights movement.
+His time among the sims makes him far more sympathetic to them, leading him to establish the sim rights movement.

 Freedom

-1988: A group of sim's rights activists, including a great-great-granddaughter of Henry Quick, protesting experimentation on sims, "rescue" Matt, a sim infected with HIV, from a medical lab with the intension of releasing him into a sim preserve.
+1988: A group of sim's rights activists, including a great-great-granddaughter of Henry Quick, protesting experimentation on sims, "rescue" Matt, a sim infected with HIV, from a medical lab with the intention of releasing him into a sim preserve.
 Having failed to take enough HIV inhibitor, which is medicine that suppresses the effects of HIV and AIDS, the activists are eventually forced to return Matt to the researchers.